pongpisit/cloudflare-zero-trust-workshop/docs/00-quick-start.md

 ### Today
 - [ ] Install root certificate for full TLS inspection (Module 01, Step 8)
-- [ ] Test by visiting http://malware.testcategory.com (should be blocked)
+- [ ] Test by visiting https://help.one.cloudflare.com/ (verify Zero Trust is working)

 ### This Week
 - [ ] Roll out WARP to more devices